Breast pumps are a fantastic invention – but a hands free breast pump? It might just be the greatest thing since sliced bread!

 To help you make a decision to choose the right so you can start pumping, I’ve ranked the top hands free breast pumps available now, ranging from popular models such as the Freemie, to fancy new hands free models like the Elvie pump – each has something special to offer but only you will know which one will work best!

-If you have always dreamed of a hands free breast pump the size of a smartphone, BabyBuddha has what you’re looking for!
-Sure, it’s not completely wireless, but it’s a game-changer in terms of weight and portability.
+If you have always dreamed of a hands free breast pump that won’t break the bank, Momcozy has what you’re looking for!

 2. Elvie Pump Double Silent Wearable Breast Pump with App